dharanikandikonda7/PythonFullStackProject/README.md

 ## Streamlit Fronted
 streamlit run frontend/app.py

-The app will open inyour browser at `http://localhost:8501`
+The app will open inyour browser at `http://localhost:8000`

 ## FastAPI Backend

 cd api
 python main.py

-The app will be available at `http://localhost:8501`
+The app will be available at `http://localhost:8000`

 ### How to use

+Add flashcards manually or upload PDFs

+Start a quiz session to practice questions

+Submit your answers and get instant feedback

+Track your progress with performance graphs

 ## Techical Details